 The song and dance is a brief experience of shared celebration and is, for many, the community high point of the show.
 Since Morris dancing has long been centrally connected to celebrations of the return of spring, this joining of audience and chorus is introduced by a unique Morris dance choreographed by Carol Langstaff in Cambridge in 1971 for the very first Revels.
 The dance features steps taken from five village Morris traditions.
 They are danced by two dancers at stage center until the song ends and dancers and chorus members dance with the audience around the theater.

 Morris dancing, which can be traced back to the mid-15th century, is a festive dance form, sporting bells and ribbons, long associated with towns and villages in the south Midlands of England.
 Its origins may lie on the European continent and until the mid-16th century, it seems to have been mostly an entertainment at court or among the gentry.

 In towns and villages throughout the southwest region of England men formed teams of six dancers, plus a fool, hobby horse, and someone to collect the money, got a musician and during the spring and summer performed a set of dances unique to their village.
 It was a colorful, often rowdy kind of street theater, costumed and spirited, usually emphasizing fertility and the good luck of the Morris.
-Revived in the late 19th century after a period of decline, it has become again a widespread part of English culture and has spread to many other countries, including America, Canada, Australia, and even Hong Kong.
-Historically danced mostly by men, Morris is now danced by men’s teams, women’s teams, and mixed teams.
+Historically danced mostly by men, Morris has had a modern revival and is now danced by men’s teams, women’s teams, and mixed teams.